ShaoPing101291/ShaoPing101291/README.md

-I'm passionate about Python, machine learning, and data science.
+I'm passionate about Python, machine learning, and data analysis.
 I enjoy using code to solve real problems and build useful tools.
 Right now, I'm learning and practicing data analysis, automation, and prediction models.